.png)

 Filing and payment obligations

-Businesses with Kansas income tax nexus must register with the Kansas Department of Revenue and file appropriate entity returns:
+Businesses with Kansas income tax nexus must register with the Kansas Department of Revenue and file the correct entity return:

 Kansas employment tax nexus